Theehawau/TalkTrain/README.md

 pip install -r requirements.txt
 ```

-4) Please download the SadTalker weights from this Google drive:
+4) Please download the SadTalker weights from this Google drive for Face Animation(FA):
     https://drive.google.com/drive/folders/1UZxnS41k7QuseRqANcStSFKNXamUNtT_?usp=drive_link
     and place the folders in [SadTalker](../main/SadTalker/).

+5) Setup Alibaba cloud services:

 If you have ubuntu OS: